SAM-RL: Sensing-Aware Model-Based Reinforcement Learning via Differentiable Physics-Based Simulation and Rendering: Introduction

 By integrating differentiable physics-based simulation and rendering, we propose a sensing-aware model-based reinforcement learning system called \emph{SAM-RL}.
-As shown in Fig.~\ref{fig:teaser}, we apply \emph{SAM-RL} on a robot system with two 7-DoF robotic arms (Flexiv~\cite{Flexiv} and Franka), where the former mounts an RGB-D camera, and the latter handles manipulation tasks.
-Our framework allows the robot to automatically select an informative camera view to effectively monitor the manipulation process, providing the following benefits.
+As shown in Fig.~\ref{fig:teaser}, we apply \emph{SAM-RL} on a robot system with two 7-DoF robotic arms (Flexiv Rizon~\cite{Flexiv} and Franka Emika Panda), where the former mounts an RGB-D camera, and the latter handles manipulation tasks.
+Our framework is sensing-aware, which allows the robot to automatically select an informative camera view to effectively monitor the manipulation process, providing the following benefits.
 First, the system no longer requires obtaining a sequence of camera poses at each step, which is extremely time-consuming.
 Second, compared with using a fixed view, \emph{SAM-RL} leverages varying camera views with potentially fewer occlusions and offers better estimations of environment states and object status (especially for deformable bodies).
 The improved quality in object status estimation contributes more effective robotic actions to complete various tasks.
 Third, by comparing rendered and measured (i.e., real-world) images, discrepancies between the simulation and the reality are better revealed and then reduced automatically using gradient-based optimization and differentiable rendering.

-In practice, we train the robot to learn three challenging manipulation skills: peg-insertion, flipping a pancake with a spatula, and needle threading.
-Our experiments indicate that \emph{SAM-RL} can significantly reduce training time and improve success rate by large margins compared to common model-free deep reinforcement learning algorithms.
+In practice, we train the robot to learn three challenging manipulation skills: \emph{Peg-Insertion}, \emph{Spatula-Flipping}, and \emph{Needle-Threading}.
+Our experiments indicate that \emph{SAM-RL} can significantly reduce training time and improve success rate by large margins compared to common model-free and model-based deep reinforcement learning algorithms.

-Our primary contributions include: 1) proposing an active-sensing framework that enables robots to select the informative view for various manipulation tasks; 2) introducing a model-based reinforcement learning (MBRL) algorithm to produce efficient policies; 3) conducting extensive quantitative and qualitative evaluations to demonstrate the effectiveness of our approach; and 4) applying our framework to real-world robotic assembly, tool manipulation, and deformable object manipulation tasks.
+Our primary contributions include: \begin{itemize} \item proposing an active-sensing framework named \emph{SAM-RL} that enables robots to select informative views for various manipulation tasks; \item introducing a model-based reinforcement learning algorithm to produce efficient policies; \item conducting extensive quantitative and qualitative evaluations to demonstrate the effectiveness of our approach; \item applying our framework to robotic assembly, tool manipulation, and deformable object manipulation tasks both in simulation and real world experiments. \end{itemize}